 All of the debtor’s assets that are seizable may be subject to enforcement.

-Enforcement may cover third-party assets when they are tied to the credit guarantee, or when they are the subject-matter of an act detrimental to the creditor which the creditor has successfully challenged.
+Enforcement may cover third-party assets when they are tied to the credit guarantee, or when they are the subject matter of an act detrimental to the creditor that the creditor has successfully challenged.

 Only objects and entitlements that can be valued in money may be seized.
-Assets which fall outside legal trade may not be seized.
+Assets that fall outside legal trade may not be seized.